gameoftrades/gameoftrades/README.md

+<h1>Better Code Hub (BCH) tool for Github </h1>

-<h1>Service by SIG.eu to evaluate Code Quality</h1>
+What: Service to evaluate Code Quality

-When: September 2018
+When: September 2019

 How: Online with [BetterCodeHub.com](https://bettercodehub.com)

+Who: Software Improvement Group (SIG.eu)

 ## Why evaluate your code?